mikolasan/cpp-by-example/src/basics/constness.md

 ### Intact values

 Values of the array cannot be changed.
-But array itself can be assigned
+But array itself can be reassigned

 ```cpp
 {{#include ../../basics/constness/const-1.cpp}}